-For all of you who have limited mobility, disabilities, or simply want to avoid the more fiddly aspects of vaping, we’ve put this guide together to help you choose a device which will fit your needs.
+For all of you who have limited mobility, disabilities, or simply want to avoid the more fiddly aspects of vaping, we’ve put this guide together to help you choose a device that will fit your needs.

 Of course, there’s no one single solution, and the vape you select will depend on your particular needs.
-So in this post we’re going to review potential problem areas, and suggest solutions for each of those.
+So in this post we’re going to review potential problem areas and suggest solutions for each of those.

 Coils can be tricky and fiddly to change for all of us.
 Of course, just how difficult depends on the device.

 Fortunately, we’re seeing more modern tanks come through with push-fit coils.
 These are super simple to use – you simply pull the coil to remove it from the base of the tank, and push in a replacement.

 Tanks such as the Smok Nord 19 which use push-pull coils also seal the e-liquid in the tank, so that you don’t have to empty the tank before changing the coil.
 This both saves e-liquid and makes changing the coil a mess-free process.

 If you do choose a device with fixed coils, consider choosing one with large coils.
 In the comments below, Martin notes that he finds the Innokin iSub tank easy to use because of the size of its coils.
 The Aspire PockeX is another device that comes large coils, and is also easy to use.